mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 - before doing anything else, make sure you understand each column
 - before starting the actual work, drop columns you don't want or need

-Have fun! :)

-### Assignement 10 - Putting everything we've learn together in to one reusable solution.

-### Assignement 11 - Using Github for more than just sharing a file with some code
+### Assignement 12 - Using Github for more than just sharing a file with some code

-### Assignment 12 - Deep learning when you have text data
+### Assignment 13 - Deep learning when you have text data

 In this assignement you will learn how to handle cases where you just have one feature which is unstructured data (text) and you want to make predictions based on that.
 More details soon...